rpazyaquian/dotfiles/README.md

 - [ ] Install Powerline
 - [ ] Set Lambda-mod ZSH Theme
 - [ ] Set Dracula as a iterm and vim Theme
+- [ ] Update dotfile copy and use template instead

 ## Get started